Bankera-token/BNK-ETH-Contract/README.md

 ### Permissions

-Creator (contract owner) can do all admin functions.
-Create hardcoded admin (address) list to allow them to use certain functions.
-Each different function for each different admin:
+The creator (contract owner) can perform all the admin functions, such as creating  admin (address) list to allow admins to use certain functions.
+Different functions are assigned for each different admin:
-* distribute tokens to ETH addresses (issue admin)
+* distribute tokens to ETH addresses (Issue admin);
-* set reward for round (reward admin)
+* set a reward for each weekly round (Reward admin);
-* adjust round length (round admin)
+* adjust the round length (Round admin).

 ### Balances

-Token issue method to issue specified count of Tokens to provided address by Contract owner, issue admin.
-Not more than total supply.
+Token issue method to determine the specific amount of Tokens to be issued to the address provided by the Contract owner or issue admin.
-Token owner can transfer owning Tokens to different address.
-Not issued tokens are not owned by anyone and are not included into reward calculation. (but can be issued any time until total supply limit)
+The total Token supply cannot be exceeded.
+Token holders can transfer their own Tokens to different addresses.
+Not issued tokens are not owned by anyone and are not included into the reward calculation (but can be issued at any time until the total lifetime supply is reached).
 On token issue: ``issuedTokens[currentRound] = (issuedTokens[last record] ??
 0) + issueAmount``
-Token balances are being held in data structure: ``balances = address[] => round[] => token balance`` Round is increased each week (check for increase on issue, transfer, reward).
+The Token balance is being held i the following data structure: ``balances = address[] => round[] => token balance`` The Round is increased weekly (check for an increase on Token issue, then transfer and reward).
-On issue, transfer:
+On Token issue, transfer:
-* if round ID is not increased - increase to the up to date currentRound  number.
-Check for gaps and fill issuedTokens  with latest value in the same array for missing rounds.
+* If the round ID has not been increased - increase to the most recent currentRound number.
+Check for gaps and fill issuedTokens with the latest value in the same array of missing Rounds.
-* Check for existing address Token balance.
-Getting last record of ``balances[msg.sender]`` to check existing ``tokenBalance``
+* Check for existing Token balance in the address.
+Get the last record of ``balances[msg.sender]`` to check existing ``tokenBalance``
-* Funding address. ``balances[msg.sender][currentRound] = currentBalance + tokenChange``
+* Funding address: ``balances[msg.sender][currentRound] = currentBalance + tokenChange``
-* Withdrawing from address. ``balances[msg.sender][currentRound] = currentBalance - tokenChange``
+* Withdrawing from address: ``balances[msg.sender][currentRound] = currentBalance - tokenChange``

 ### Reward

-Reward for each round: ``rewardList = round[] => reward `` Last claimed round of each address ``claims = address[] => round`` On ETH receive, ETH is stored to Contract balance Owner, Reward admin can call ``setReward`` for round method (one time for each round) and reward amount is set for provided round. ``rewardList[round] = reward``
+Reward for each round: ``rewardList = round[] => reward `` Latest claimed round of each address:: ``claims = address[] => round`` When received the ETH is stored in the Contract balance.
+The Owner (Reward admin) can call ``setReward`` for the Round method (one time for each Round) and a Reward amount is set for the provided round: ``rewardList[round] = reward``
-Token Owner can claim reward in ETH.
-Calling ``claimReward(destinationAddress)``.
+The Token holder is entitled to a reward in ETH.
+Calling ``claimReward(destinationAddress)`` The token holder will claim the reward in ETH.
-Token Owner can claim reward in ETH.
-Calling ``claimReward(destinationAddress, untilRound)`` while specifying round until which reward should be claimed. ``untilRound`` should be: ``lastClaimRound < untilRound <= currentRound``. ``untilRound`` is not included.
+Calling ``claimReward(destinationAddress, untilRound)`` while specifying the Round until which the reward should be claimed. ``untilRound`` should be: ``lastClaimRound < untilRound <= currentRound``. ``untilRound`` is not included in the claim.

 ``lastClaimRound = claims[msg.sender] ??
 0``
 ```